 disciples preach about?
 Here are the verses in Acts that use the

-In chapter 3, Peter and John speak to another crowd, beginning their sermon by talking about Jesus (v.
-13).
-They explain that the Scriptures predicted the suffering and death of the Messiah (v.
-18), and they called for repentance (v.
-19).
-And they ended the sermon by talking about Jesus.
+In chapter 3, Peter and John speak to another crowd, beginning their sermon by talking about Jesus (verse 13).
+They explain that the Scriptures predicted the suffering and death of the Messiah (verse 18), and they called for repentance (verse 19).
+They ended the sermon by talking about Jesus.
 This pattern happens throughout the book of Acts (see box).

 The disciples did not completely forget about the kingdom of God.
 It is mentioned a few times, but the overwhelming focus of their messages was Jesus.
-The most important thing people needed to know about the kingdom is Jesus, specifically that he is the Messiah, the Christ, that he has come, and he has been resurrected to life.
+The most important thing people needed to know about the kingdom is Jesus, specifically that he is the Messiah (or in Greek, the Christ), that he has come, and he has been resurrected to life.

 The kingdom in Acts

 Evangelism is a major theme of the book of Acts, but the word kingdom is not used in any of the sermons.
 It is used only eight times in Acts.
 We’ll see what the disciples said about the kingdom.

 Although Jews believed in the kingdom of God and had the Old Testament prophecies about it, Paul argued about the kingdom for three months in the Ephesian synagogue (Acts 19:8).
 His concept of the kingdom must have been considerably different from what the Ephesian Jews had believed.